MarcusAl/Slack-Copycat-UI/readme.md

 ![Last Commit](https://img.shields.io/github/last-commit/marcusal/slack-copycat-ui/main?style=for-the-badge)

 # Slack Copycat UI
 In this project, I have created a simple clone of the Slack UI for desktop for fictional company La Contra.
-This UI will be used as a base for future more advanced Slack clones
+This UI will be used as a base for future more advanced Slack clones.
+I used a components based system, and some implementation of Bootstrap for the general design.

 # Live Version